Last Updated: 1st September, 2018

-Cork City's Main Shopping area' s include shopping on Patrick Street, Princes Street, Oliver Plunkett Street, and the North Main Street.
+Cork City's Main Shopping area's include Patrick Street, Princes Street, Oliver Plunkett Street, and the North Main Street.
 The large shopping centre's in Cork City include Merchant's Quay Shopping Centre, Paul Street Shopping Centre, French Church Street, North Main Street Shopping Centre, and the English Market.

 Patrick Street is Cork City's longest shopping street and Princes Street is where you will find access to the English Market.
 MacCurtain Street is has a range of shops from Antiques, Cafés and Musical Instruments shop's including Crowley's Music Centre shop where the renowned guitarist Rory Gallagher purchased his trademark 1961 Fender Stratocaster Guitar.MacCurtain Street was renowned in olden times by those sweet toothed shoppers where they could purchase the renowned 'Turkish Delight' sweet from Hadji Bey's shop from the 1900's, a retail until on the ground floor of the Metropole Hotel, the shop closed in the 1980's.
 When visiting the Metropole Hotel today, the bay window area of the Cork City Hotel was where the sweet shop existed.

 French Church Street has a number of little shops hidden away, ranging from clothes, shoes, chocolate shops and cafés with heated outside seating for some of the cafés there is always a buzz around.
 The area around Paul Street, Carey's Lane and French Church Street being known as the Huguenot Quarter where you can find a walled Huguenot graveyard, with the Huguenot history being tied to Cork from the 1700's, when they fled to Cork from France and worked in the textile area and also in manufacture of linen and silk and property development.